nordic-institute/X-Road/doc/Protocols/pr-messtransp_x-road_message_transport_protocol.md

     a)	Add the following HTTP headers to the HTTP headers of the HTTP request:

-    * UUID (`x-request-id`).
+    * UUID (`x-road-request-id`).
 The id is shared between request/response pairs so one can easily find corresponding messages from logs if needed.

     * Hash algorithm identifier (`x-hash-algorithm`).
 The hash algorithm is used by the other party to calculate the hashes of the message parts to be used during message verification.